mike-isaakidis/Maya-Modelling-Tools/docs/Reach out/index.md

 Have an idea for a new tool?
 Found a bug or have suggestions to improve existing features?

-We’d love to hear from you.
+I’d love to hear from you.
 Your input helps shape better tools for everyone.

 Reach out anytime with feedback, questions, or requests!